HTTP Server

 HTTP Methods

-When passing accept: application/octet-stream for GET and SET operations, the server switches to binary mode via getItemRaw and setItemRaw.
+accept: application/octet-stream for GET and SET operations, the server switches to binary mode via getItemRaw and setItemRaw.